pmndrs/koota/packages/publish/README.md

 ### Use in your React components

-Traits can be used reactievely inside of React components.
+Traits can be used reactively inside of React components.

 ```js
 import { WorldProvider, useQuery, useObserve } from 'koota/react'